 - Compression-Ignition (CI) Engine (Air sucked inside the cylinder is compressed to a higher pressure and temperature, This temperature exceeds the self-ignition temperature of the fuel.)

-The engine cycle of both SI and CI engine can be completed in 2 strokes or 4 strokes of the piston.
+The engine cycle of both SI and CI engines can be completed in 2 strokes or 4 strokes of the piston.

 4. Fuel Used: